Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Discussion

-In addition, we focus on the regime in which the FIM is invertible \cite{bias-kwon2025, bias-PhysRevX.10.031023}.
-The singular FIM case is treated separately in Appendix Sec.~\ref{appensec:singular}.
+In establishing our results, we focus primarily on the regime in which the FIM is invertible \cite{bias-kwon2025, bias-PhysRevX.10.031023}.
+The singular FIM case is treated separately in Appendix~\ref{appensec:singular}.
 This corresponds to situations in which not all parameters are unbiasedly estimable.
-In such cases, we show that learning is restricted to the subspace of parameters that admit unbiased estimation.
-In this setting, we rigorously show that the inverse FIM appearing in the sample complexity bounds can be naturally replaced by its Moore–Penrose pseudoinverse.
+In such cases, we consider learning restricted to the subspace of parameters that admit unbiased estimation.
+In this setting, we show that the inverse FIM appearing in the sample complexity bounds can be naturally replaced by its Moore--Penrose pseudoinverse.

 Lastly, during the preparation of this manuscript, we became aware of closely related work \cite{related-chen2026instan}.
 Our work and that recent study were conducted independently and without mutual influence.
 Although both investigate sample complexity in quantum estimation problems, their scope and technical assumptions differ.
-In particular, Ref. \cite{related-chen2026instan} considers shadow tomography without assuming a specific estimator in the lower bound, whereas our analysis addresses general quantum parameter estimation and derives explicit bounds under the assumption of maximum likelihood estimation.
+In particular, Ref.~\cite{related-chen2026instan} considers shadow tomography without assuming a specific estimator in the lower bound, whereas our analysis addresses general quantum parameter estimation and derives explicit bounds under the assumption of maximum-likelihood estimation.
 Moreover, the proof techniques employed in the two works are different.